geoffrey-young/pika-filament-buffer/README.md

 ### m2x8 hex cap self threading screws

-these m2x8 hex cap self threading screws [from amazon](https://www.amazon.com/gp/product/B00YBMRAH4) are really handy, both for this and other voron projects, like klicky.  m2x10 will also work in current buffer versions if those are easier to find.
+these m2x8 hex cap self threading screws [from amazon](https://www.amazon.com/gp/product/B00YBMRAH4) are really handy, both for this and other voron projects, like klicky.  m2x10 will also work if those are easier to find.

 [![screws](./images/screws-thumb.png)](./images/screws.png)